vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 ## Suggested Workflow ##

 We can now see developing extensions is not very different from building our store with custom functionality based on nectar.
-You Start with your store and extract out the functionality into self contained applications and load them back as extensions into nectar.
+You start with your store and extract out the functionality into self contained applications and load them back as extensions into nectar.

 >